manuGil/online-core/docs/source/change-detection.rst

    :guilabel:`Right-Click` > :guilabel:`Properties...` > :guilabel:`Symbology` > :guilabel:`Style` > :guilabel:`Load Style...` > search and select for the ``vegetation_sum.qml`` file > :guilabel:`Open` > :guilabel:`OK`.
    See :numref:`fig-load-style`

+   The styles you applied are only to facilitate a visual analysis. *All the layers are divided into* :math:`5`   *classes but only the highest* :math:`20 \%` *of values are visible.* Such values identify areas where the presence of each index (variable) accumulates over period depicted in the time series.

-   [THE STYLE FILE GAME ME SOMETHING STRANGE.
-CHECK STYLE FILE?]
+   [THE STYLE FILE GAVE ME SOMETHING STRANGE.
+CHECK?]

 .. _fig-load-style:
 .. figure:: _static/img/load-style.png